Allard J2X-C: Development

-In the 1980s, Chris Humberstone, who had a history of designing cars for various Formula One teams, licensed the rights to the Allard name from Alan Allard, the son of the company's founder, Sidney.
+In the 1980s, Chris Humberstone, licensed the rights to the Allard name from Alan Allard, the son of the company's founder, Sidney.
 After a few years of wrangling, the company hired Hayden Burvill from Brun Technics to begin developing the J2X-C. He was joined in 1991 by John Iley, who was hired as the aerodynamicist, and the car was designed to have as little frontal area as possible, giving it a unique look.
 Although it was originally planned to use a Chevrolet small block-derived V8 engine, the car was instead fitted with a 3.5-litre Cosworth DFR V8 engine, derived from a Formula One engine, which produced about 580 hp of power and 400 lbft of torque.
 The gearbox was also from an F1 car: a Leyton House-March Engineering 6-speed sequential manual transmission modified for endurance racing.
 This transmission would prove to be problematic throughout the car's lifetime.

 The J2X-C used double wishbone suspension, with push-rod actuated coil springs over dampers at both ends of the car; the front suspension was mounted on the carbon-fibre monocoque, whilst the rear suspension was mounted to a carbon-fibre sub-structure that had been designed to allow quick transmission replacement.
 The car's radical bodywork generated a high amount of downforce; it was calculated to give approximately 5500 lb of downforce at 150 mph, and 9778 lb at 200 mph.
 However, some of the more conventional cars were able to match this level of downforce; the works Toyota TS-010s had a claimed maximum downforce of over 9500 lb, for example.
 It was, however, higher than the works Nissan R91CP, which had a claimed maximum of 6438 lb at 200 mph, whilst the 1993 Joest-Porsche 962C had a claimed maximum of 5584 lb at 200 mph.